jlenoble/keyfunc/README.md

 ### Deep properties

 Using the syntax of [Mixed properties](#mixed-properties), it's cumbersome to write hints to get to a deep property.
-But you can refine your declaration of 'property' to create a simplified key function.
-The two key functions are in fact identical (mathematically).
+But you can refine your declaration of 'property' to create the same key function.
 See the following example:

 ```js
 import keyFunc from 'keyfunc';